 Musculoskeletal pain can be acute, which means it occurs suddenly and severely.
 Alternatively, the pain may be chronic (long-lasting).
-You may experience pain associated (pain in one area of your body) or discomfort throughout your entire body.
+You may experience pain-associated pain (pain in one area of your body) or discomfort throughout your entire body.

-Types of musculoskeletal pain:
+4 Types of musculoskeletal pain:

 Bone pain:

-Bone Pain is caused by injuries such as bone fractures or other musculoskeletal pain.
+Bone pain is caused by injuries such as bone fractures or other musculoskeletal pain.
 A tumor may occasionally cause bone pain.

 Joint pain: